chrisjackson-pellicle/paragone-nf/README.md

 Again, note that the gene identifier following the dash in the fasta headers (e.g. '6995' for header '>sesame-6995') needs to correspond to a gene identifier in your target file.

 It's fine if your `outgroups.fasta` file contains additional sequences.
 When running the pipeline (see below) you can optionally provide one or more taxon names using the parameter `--external_outgroups <taxon1,taxon2,taxon3...>`, e.g. `--outgroups sesame`, and only these taxa will be included as outgroups.
-If this option isn't provided all taxa/sequences in the `outgroups.fasta` file will be used.
-You can provide more than one outgroup taxon name using an comma-separated list, e.g. `--external_outgroups sesame,taxon2,taxon3` etc.
+If this option isn't provided, all taxa/sequences in the `outgroups.fasta` file will be used.
+You can provide more than one outgroup taxon name using a comma-separated list, e.g. `--external_outgroups sesame,taxon2,taxon3` etc.

 **NOTE:** at a minimum, you must provide either 'internal' ingroups via the `--internal_outgroups <taxon1,taxon2,taxon3...>` option, or a file of 'external' outgroup sequences via the `--external_outgroups_file outgroups.fasta` option.